MichaIng/DietPi-Docs/docs/software/media.md

 === "Jetty http 404 error"

     This is a known issue with Subsonic and is out of my control.
-    If you experience this error while accessing the Subsonic webpage, you can resolve the issue by running the following:
+    If you experience this error while accessing the Subsonic web page, you can resolve the issue by running the following:

     ```sh
     systemctl stop subsonic